-When hyperthermia is indicated, no more than 10 hyperthermia treatments delivered twice weekly at 72- hour intervals should be utilized
+When hyperthermia is indicated, no more than 10 hyperthermia treatments delivered twice weekly at 72-hour intervals should be utilized.

 - II.
-The use of hyperthermia is considered experimental, investigational or unproven (EIU) for EACH of the following:
+The use of hyperthermia is considered not medically necessary for EACH of the following:

 - A. Intraluminal hyperthermia

 - B. Endocavitary hyperthermia

 - C. Interstitial hyperthermia

 - D. Regional deep tissue hyperthermia exceeding 4 cm in depth

 - E. Whole body hyperthermia